 Tim’s novel, Will Poole’s Island, set in 17th century Connecticut and Nantucket, was selected for the Bank Street College of Education’s list of Best Books of the Year.
-The novel was reissued in new editions of the paperback, audiobook, and Kindle by Green Writers Press in September, 2020.
+Audio and Kindle versions were released recently by Green Writers Press, with a new paperback edition coming soon.

 “Immersive . . .
 This riveting portrayal of early Colonial New England shines a speculative but compelling light on the time and place.” — Kirkus Reviews

 “Weed writes colorfully and with feeling . . .
 Will Poole’s Island does several things and does them well.
 It is a sweet coming-of-age story, a riveting adventure tale, an insightful analysis of a difficult time in American history and an eloquent plea for understanding among all peoples.” — The Recorder (Greenfield, Mass)